Set up the security connector

 - Test the security connector to ensure that it communicates with ETP and delivers event data to ETP.
 See Test the security connector.

 Connector as a DNS forwarder:

-- If there are internal domains or IP addresses that you don’t want directed to ETP and prefer are handled by the corporate resolver, see Configure internal IP addresses and DNS suffixes.
+- If there are internal domains or IP addresses that you don’t want directed to ETP and prefer are handled by the corporate resolver, see Configure internal IP addresses, DNS suffixes, and email domains.

 - Configure enterprise machines to forward DNS requests to DNS Forwarder.
 This is the IP address of the data interface.
 Make sure that you provide the IP addresses of the primary and secondary DNS forwarders, as well as the IP address of the corporate resolver.

 - If the corporate resolver is authoritative for internal domains only and is not recursive, configure a local DNS server for DNS Forwarder.
 In a situation where DNS Forwarder cannot reach ETP, this server handles local DNS requests, while the DNS name server you configure as part of Security Connector setup becomes a fallback recursive resolver that handles requests to the Internet.
 To configure a local server, see Configure local DNS servers.

 - Add email addresses of administrators or other users within your organization that you want notified when there is a software upgrade available for the security connector.
 See Add email addresses for Security Connector upgrade notifications.